realpython/materials/python-serialize/README.md

-# Data Serialization: Turning Python's Bites Into Bytes
+# Serialize Your Data With Python

-This folder contains the sample code for the tutorial [Data Serialization: Turning Python's Bites Into Bytes](https://realpython.com/python-serialize-data/) published on Real Python.
+This folder contains the sample code for the tutorial [Serialize Your Data With Python](https://realpython.com/python-serialize-data/) published on Real Python.

 ## Table of Contents